AssafAbadi/AssafAbadi/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Assaf Abadi!
 💻  About Me

-✔ 3rd-year B.Sc Computer Science at Ben Gurion University of the Negev, from Herzliya, Israel.
+✔ B.Sc in Computer Science at Ben Gurion University of the Negev, from Herzliya, Israel.

 ✔ Passionate about exploring new technologies and continuously learning to stay ahead in the ever-evolving field of computer science.